 Our lead product candidate is crenezumab, a humanized, monoclonal, conformation-specific anti-Abeta antibody that we developed using our SupraAntigenTM platform.
-Crenezumab is expected to enter Phase 3 clinical studies in early 2016.
+Crenezumab commenced Phase 3 clinical studies in the first quarter of 2016.
 Genentech, Inc., a wholly owned subsidiary of Roche, or Genentech, is advancing crenezumab under a collaboration agreement with us for the treatment of AD, a progressive neurodegenerative disease that affected an estimated 9.0 million people in the United States, the United Kingdom, Western Europe, Japan, China and India in 2013.
 Under this collaboration agreement, Genentech is responsible for the clinical development of crenezumab, including the costs associated with seeking and obtaining regulatory and marketing approvals, manufacturing costs and sales and marketing costs.
-Genentech is the sponsor of an active Investigational New Drug Application (IND) for crenezumab in the treatment of AD.
-Genentech met with the FDA in October 2014 and again in September 2015 to discuss the Phase 3 study design.
 We believe our collaboration with Genentech validates our technology and crenezumab's potential to become a best-in-class disease-modifying treatment for AD.
 We are eligible to receive up to \$340 million in total payments from Genentech, as well as sales royalties.
 Crenezumab has received Fast Track designation from the U.S. Food and Drug Administration, or FDA.
-The Fast Track program is intended to expedite or facilitate the process for reviewing new drugs that are designed to treat a serious or life-threatening condition and demonstrate the potential to address unmet medical needs, as further described under "- Government Regulation and Our Regulatory Department-Product Approval Process."
+The Fast Track program is intended to expedite or facilitate the process for reviewing new drugs that are designed to treat a serious or life-threatening condition and demonstrate the potential to address unmet medical needs, as further described under "-Government Regulation and Our Regulatory Department-Product Approval Process."
 In 2012, crenezumab was independently selected by the National Institute of Health, or NIH, the Banner Alzheimer's Institute and Genentech for use in the first-ever AD prevention study, which serves as the cornerstone of the global Alzheimer's Prevention Initiative.